 Folic acid is the synthetic form of folate rarely found in nature but used predominantly in supplements and in fortification of processed foods due to its low cost.
 It’s important to know however that before this form of folate can be used by the body, it must be converted into the biologically active form of 5-methyltetrahydrofolate (5-MTHF).
 Some people struggle to make this conversion and so are at increased risk of deficiency without knowing it.
 It is therefore best to supplement directly with the active form of folic acid – 5-MTHF to make sure that everyone can access the benefits of optimizing intake of folic acid.
 For a multivitamin & mineral formula to be effective, it must supply folic acid in this body ready form – 5-MTHF.

-The same is true for vitamin B12, a nutrient which is particularly important for the central nervous system and yet commonly deficient.
+The same is true for vitamin B12, a nutrient which is particularly important for the central nervous system and yet commonly deficient with many people not consuming enough vitamin B12 through their diet.
+Vegetarians and especially vegans must be vigilant about their B12 status, as B12 is nearly entirely found in animal-sourced foods such as eggs, dairy, meat, poultry and fish.
 B12 is often supplied in the form of cyanocobalamin in cheaper supplements, however, many people will struggle to convert this into its active form.
 Methylcobalamin is body ready and much more effective.

 Supplying these body ready forms, instead of cheaper ineffective forms means that your health will actually benefit from your daily multivitamin & mineral.
-Look for a product that contains 5-MTHF & methylcobalamin; body ready B vitamins that will give your health a daily boost.
+Look for a product that contains 5-MTHF, pyridoxal-5-phosphate & methylcobalamin; body ready B vitamins that will give your health a daily boost.

 This website and its content is copyright of Nutri Advanced ©.
 All rights reserved.
 See our terms & conditions for more detail.